airss-docs/airss-docs.github.io/manual/index.md

 ### Buildcell

 The construction of reasonable, or _sensible_, random structures is central to Ab Initio Random Structure Searching (AIRSS).
 The Fortran `buildcell` tool is provided in the `airss` package for this purpose.
 It can build structures from scratch, or modify structures specified using the Castep `.cell` format.
-The random structures generated  are output in the Castep `.cell` format.

-### Usage

-`buildcell` reads from standard input (`stdin`), and writes to standard output (`stdout`).
+The random structures generated  are output in the Castep `.cell` format. `buildcell` reads from standard input (`stdin`), and writes to standard output (`stdout`).
 The output can be passed to the supplied Fortran `cabal` structure conversion tool.
 Additional information is reported to standard error (`stderr`).

 ```console
 $ cat Al.cell